-The Campaspe, Loddon, Avoca and Avon-Richardson rivers and their associated floodplains are diverse and complex ecosystems that support a diversity of native flora and fauna.
-Rivers provide drinking water to many towns, along with supporting substantial rural and agricultural production.
+The Campaspe, Loddon, Avoca and Avon-Richardson rivers and their associated floodplains are complex ecosystems that support a diversity of native flora and fauna.
+Rivers provide drinking water to many towns, support substantial rural and agricultural production and provide for significant recreational uses such as bush walking, fishing, swimming, canoeing, boating and picnicking.